‘This is what I signed up for:’ Medical professionals soldier on as coronvirus cases mount

-BOSTON (WHDH) - Medical professionals are feeling the strain of the coronvirus pandemic as cases increase, but say they will continue to face the challenges of fighting the virus.
+BOSTON (WHDH) - Medical professionals are feeling the strain of the coronavirus pandemic as cases increase, but say they will continue to face the challenges of fighting the virus.

 “It’s almost like watching a snowstorm come across and waiting for it to hit,” said Gabe Tash, a physician’s assistant at Newton Wellesley Hospital.